microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-filteringpolicylink-list.md

 ---
 title: "List filteringPolicyLinks"
-description: "Get a list of the microsoft.graph.networkaccess.filteringPolicyLink objects and their properties."
+description: "Get a list of the filteringPolicyLink objects and their properties."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: global-secure-access